elear/mud-sbom/README.md

-# SBOM-sharing
+# SBOM and Vulnerability -sharing
-How to find and share an Software Bill of Materials.
+How to find and share an Software Bill of Materials and Vulnerability information

 This is a reminder of IETF policies in effect on various topics such as patents or code of conduct.
 It is only meant to point you in the right direction.
 Exceptions may apply.
 The IETF's patent policy and the definition of an IETF "contribution" and "participation" are set forth in BCP 79; please read it carefully.